Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 const cssClass = resolveColorTheme(color)
 ```

-This might be ok for simple use cases ( like small props API, accesing particular props only in render method ), but once your component starts to grow, it can get messy and confusing pretty quickly.
-Also you need to double check all the time which prope is defined as defaultProps -> more cognitive overhead for developer === bad DX / error prone
+This might be ok for simple use cases ( like small props API, accessing particular props only in render method ), but once your component starts to grow, it can get messy and confusing pretty quickly.
+Also you need to double check all the time which prop is defined as defaultProps -> more cognitive overhead for developer === bad DX / error prone

 ### 2. Component type casting